spacebanana420/plunderer/README.md

 # Download & how to use

 ## Supported platforms
-Yakumo is cross-platform and very portable.
-It is expected to work all operating systems with Scala/Java support.
+Yakumo is designed to be platform-agnostic, and so it is cross-platform and very portable.
+It is expected to work all desktop/server operating systems with Scala/Java support.

 Although cross-platform support is very good, Yakumo is only officially tested for these systems:
 * Linux-based